 Q: How can I reach Spotlight PA by mail?

 A: Please send all mail to 228 Walnut St., #11728, Harrisburg, PA 17108-1728.

 Q: Where does Spotlight PA’s work appear?

-A: All Spotlight PA content will appear on our website, spotlightpa.org.
-At launch, Spotlight PA content will also appear in The Philadelphia Inquirer / Inquirer.com, Pittsburgh Post-Gazette / post-gazette.com and The Patriot-News / PennLive.com.
-Our content will also be shared with PA Post, a project of WITF, and LNP Media Group in Lancaster.
+A: All Spotlight PA stories appear on our website, spotlightpa.org.
+Spotlight PA stories also appear in The Philadelphia Inquirer / Inquirer.com, The Patriot-News / PennLive.com, TribLIVE/Pittsburgh Tribune Review, WITF Public Media, as well as across a growing network of other Pennsylvania news organizations.